rebminso/rsRNAfinder/README.md

     git clone https://github.com/rebminso/rsRNAfinder.git
     cd rsRNA
 ```
-Snakemake with create one mother folder named rsRNA_toolkit and several others within it.
+Snakemake will create one mother folder named rsRNA and several others within it.
 The important files are named “data” and “config.”
 The config file is the configuration file that will be modified to configure the workflow as per your needs, whereas the data file will allow you to load your input data.

 ### 2. Install Snakemake
 Snakemake can best be installed through the [Mamba package manager](https://github.com/mamba-org/mamba).
 The latest version of snakemake==7.20.0 is required to run the workflow.
 The installation instructions for snakemake can be found in their [documentation](https://snakemake.readthedocs.io/en/stable/), but briefly, if conda and mamba are already installed, snakemake can be installed with the following command: